 He took that option away from her by keeping it a secret.

-Now, by telling her, he’s essentially saying: “Do we have any reason to be together still?”
+By telling her, he’s essentially saying: “Do we have any reason to be together still?”

-The most troubling part of this entire Ashley Madison thing is that a lot of marriages will end not because the husband has had an affair, but because he wanted to.
+The most troubling part of this entire Ashley Madison thing is that a lot of marriages will end not because the husband has had an affair but because he wanted to.

 He might even have some sexual compulsivity that I’m seeing more and more of these days.
-In their hyper-aroused state, they actually imagine that 16 thousand women are just hanging around waiting to have sex with a married man.
+In their hyper-aroused state, they imagine that 16 thousand women are just hanging around waiting to have sex with a married man.

 Cyberbullying